Stretch Marks In Teenagers: How To Deal With Them

 3. Moisturize Regularly

 Along with staying hydrated from within, your skin needs additional moisturization from outside.
 Massage your skin with body lotions and creams to prevent skin dryness.
 Properly moisturized skin is elastic and stretches easily.
 This might help prevent stretch marks.
+You can apply a mixture of glycerin and castor oil.
+This is one of the best and economical moisturizers that can hydrate the skin for longer.

 4. Use Sunscreen